uqlibrary/technology-training/OpenRefine/openrefine.md

 To do more advanced operations, like splitting data into several columns, standardising a format without losing the original values, or extracting a data type from a string, we need **transformations**.

 Transformations are ways of manipulating data in columns.
-Transformations are normally written in a special language called **GREL** (General Refine Expression Language).
+They are normally written in a special language called **GREL** (General Refine Expression Language).

 Some common transformations are accessible directly in the menus, for example to change the case of the values, or to remove bounding whitespace characters.